ANNE-MARIE, Published by Steidl. Publication date: 2025

 Jeremiah Dine, October 2024

-Shot using a combination of 35mm and 120mm film, Digital, Polaroid, iPhone, Disposable camera, black and white and color, manipulated and “straight”.
+Photographed using a combination of 35mm and 120mm film, black and white and color, digital, Polaroid, iPhone, disposable camera, manipulated and “straight” techniques.
 Designed by Yolanda Cuomo, edited by Yolanda Cuomo and Jeremiah Dine, with an essay by Francine Prose.